 Marcantonio Brandolini d’Adda (b.
 1991) is an artist and designer who lives and works in Venice, Italy.
-His sculptural practice has glass-making at its core, whilst exploring new and sustainable techniques within the historical context of Murano.
-Brandolini d’Adda’s pieces surprise visitors with the vivacity of their colours and their unexpected compositions; both of which are at the heart of artist’s innovative approach to working with this medium.
+His sculptural practice has glassmaking at its core, whilst exploring new and sustainable techniques within the historical context of Murano.
+Brandolini d’Adda’s pieces surprise visitors with the vivacity of their colours and their unexpected compositions, both of which are at the heart of the artist’s innovative approach.

-Marcantonio Brandolini d’Adda’s forthcoming museum exhibitions include Le Stanze del Vetro, Venice (2021) and Triennale Design Museum, Milan (2021).
-His works has been included in group and solo exhibitions at the Museo del Vetro glass museum in Murano, Venice; ALMA ZEVI in Venice and New York City (2017, 2018, 2020); and David Gill Gallery, London (2017).
+Marcantonio Brandolini d’Adda’s work is currently included in two important group shows: The Glass Ark.
+Animals in the Pierre Rosenberg Collection (Le Stanze del Vetro, Venice) and Vitrea (Triennale Milano, Milan).
+Previously, his sculptures have been shown in group and solo exhibitions at the Glass Museum in Murano, Venice; ALMA ZEVI in Venice and New York City (2017, 2018, 2020); and David Gill Gallery, London (2017).

 Alongside his artistic practice, Marcantonio Brandolini d’Adda is involved in several activities developing new, sustainable glass techniques.
-As part of this mission, LagunaB co-founded AUTONOMA, an international exchange programme with the Pilchuck Glass School in Washington, USA.
+He also runs the Venetian glass company LagunaB, founded by his mother Marie Brandolini d’Adda in 1994.
+As part of its mission, LagunaB co-founded AUTONOMA, an international exchange programme with the Pilchuck Glass School in Washington, USA.
 AUTONOMA is also a founding partner of the VITAL carbon sequestration project in the Venice lagoon.
-Brandolini d’Adda also runs the Venetian glass company LagunaB, founded by his mother Marie Brandolini d’Adda in 1994.